make-kots-great-again/web/README.md

 * If you want to run in the container any npm scripts inside the package.json, change the server port cause 8000 is already in use.

+* For more info check the API documetaion [here](https://make-kots-great-again.github.io/web/ "api doc")